This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Syphilis is a sexually transmitted disease (STD) caused by bacteria.
+Syphilis is a sexually transmitted disease (STI) caused by bacteria.

 WHILE YOU ARE HERE: